onify/hub-functions/COC.md

 ## Feature tests

-* Do not write unit tests, write feature tests
-* Write feature tests for everything
+* Write tests for everything
 * The more tests, the better